learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 The good and the bad news is that you can't.

 It's bad news because you can only execute the binaries in the container.
-The only binary you could use is Node.js:
+The only binary you could run is Node.js:

 ```bash
 $ docker exec -ti <inser_docker_id> node
 ```

 It's good news because an attacker exploiting your application and gaining access to the container won't be able to do as much damage as if were to access a shell.
-In other words, less binaries means smaller sizes and increased security.
+In other words, fewer binaries mean smaller sizes and increased security.
 But at the cost of more painful debugging.

 But what if you cared about debugging and smaller sizes?